The official blog of the Lung Institute.

 5. It’s Helping People Walk Again (Multiple Sclerosis)

 In a further advancement, doctors at Ottawa Hospital were recently able to either eliminate or halt the progression of MS in 23 patients who participated in a 13-year study.
-This study also involved immune system suppression combined with stem cell therapy.
+This study also involved immune system suppression combined with cellular therapy.